ElliotKillick/Mido/README.md

 No web browser (e.g headless Chromium running JavaScript) reduces the attack surface by *many* orders of magnitude.

 The next [Shellshock/Bashdoor](https://en.wikipedia.org/wiki/Shellshock_(software_bug))?
 POSIX sh compatible.
-- Plus, automatically switches to a more secure shell if available
+- Plus, automatically switches to a more secure shell (Dash) if available
+- For even *greater* security, one could use a POSIX-compliant Rust shell (e.g. nsh) with Rust coreutils (e.g. uutils).
+This is not the default configuration.

 Frequent [Curl HTTP 2.0 & 3.0 bugs](https://github.com/curl/curl/issues?q=is%3Aissue+label%3Acrash)?
 Force HTTP/1.1.
 - Comes at zero cost to performance for downloading files

 Coreutil bugs?
-Only builtins are used for critical components.
+Only builtins are used for the most critical functionality.

 Still bugs?
 Wrap it in bubble wrap: `bwrap --ro-bind / / --dev-bind /dev/null /dev/null --bind "$PWD" "$PWD" --ro-bind "$PWD/Mido.sh" "$PWD/Mido.sh" --unshare-all --share-net -- ./Mido.sh --help`
 - This is the same sandbox used by Flatpak